kavitharavichandran3805/MORSE-TRANSLATOR/README.md

 User-Friendly Interface: A web-based UI for accessibility and ease of use.

-Django REST Framework (DRF): Backend authentication and API handling (integration in progress).
+Django REST Framework (DRF): Backend authentication and API handling.

 This project aims to provide an alternative communication method for individuals with motor disabilities, ensuring ease of use across all age groups.